datalemming/strata-cars/README.md

 # strata-cars

 These are the files that interface to the Scalextric track as used at Strata London.
+An overview of the initial, single car demo can be read [here:](http://basho.com/posts/technical/how-we-built-an-electric-racing-demo-showcasing-the-potential-of-riak-ts/).

 *  race.py:  the script used to capture lap times and write them to the Riak TS instance
 *  test6a.py:  the script used to test the limit switch set-up